-The CO2 laser is the best suited soft-tissue surgical laser for the frenectomy procedure because, both cutting and hemostasis is achieved photo-thermally (radiantly).
-Below we answer some of the most commonly asked questions about laser frenectomies with the LightScalpel surgical / dental laser.
+The CO2 laser is the best suited soft-tissue surgical laser for the frenectomy procedure because both cutting and hemostasis are achieved photo-thermally (radiantly).
+Below we answer some of the most commonly asked questions about laser frenectomies with the LightScalpel surgical/dental laser.
 In addition, we provide some video examples of laser frenectomy.

-A laser frenectomy (also known as laser frenulectomy or laser frenotomy) is the laser excision of a frenulum, a small fold of tissue that prevents part of the body from moving too far.
-A laser frenectomy can be performed with a soft-tissue laser, such as: CO2, Diode (hot tip), Nd:YAG, and Er:YAG.
+A laser frenectomy (also known as laser frenulectomy, laser frenotomy, or laser lip- or tongue-tie release) is the laser excision of a frenulum, a small fold of tissue that prevents part of the body from moving too far.
+A laser frenectomy can be performed with a soft-tissue laser, such as CO2, Diode (hot tip), Nd:YAG, and Er:YAG.
 The CO2 laser is the ideal laser for both cutting and coagulating soft tissue during a frenectomy.

 A laser lingual frenectomy is the laser ablation of a band of tissue (the lingual frenum) connecting the underside of the tongue to the floor of the mouth.

 A laser labial frenectomy is the ablation of the labial frenum by laser surgery.
-A labial frenum (band of tissue) attaches the midline of the upper and lower lips to gingiva (gums).
-The labial frenum can vary in size, thickness and elasticity.
+A labial frenum (band of tissue) attaches the midline of the upper and lower lips to the gingiva (gums).
+The labial frenum can vary in size, thickness, and elasticity.

-Some indications for an adult laser frenectomy include:
+Some indications for an adult or child laser frenectomy include:

 - Dental hygiene issues